📋 In this article

-A wedding is one of the most joyous โ and financially significant โ events in any family's life.
-A typical wedding receives gifts from 100 to 500 guests, ranging from small cash gifts to valuable items.
-Without a systematic approach, families lose track of who gave what, miss thank-you notes, and lose the data that shapes future gifting decisions for years to come.
+A wedding is one of the most joyous — and financially significant — events in any family's life.
+A typical wedding receives gifts from 100 to 500 guests, ranging from small cash gifts to valuable items worth thousands.
+Without a systematic approach, families lose track of who gave what, miss personalised thank-you notes, and lose the data that shapes future gifting decisions for years.

-Why it matters beyond etiquette: Good wedding gift records help you write personalised thank-you notes, plan appropriate return gifts for the giver's future events, and โ in some jurisdictions โ maintain accurate records for insurance or tax purposes on high-value gifts.
+Why it matters beyond etiquette: Good wedding gift records help you write personalised thank-you notes, plan appropriate return gifts for future events, and — in some jurisdictions — maintain accurate records for insurance or tax purposes on high-value items.

 Why Tracking Wedding Gifts Matters

-- Thank-you notes โ A personalised note ("Thank you for the beautiful casserole dish") requires knowing who gave what
+- Thank-you notes — A personalised note requires knowing exactly who gave what

-- Future gifting โ When your friend gets married next year, you need to know what they gave you
+- Future gifting — When your friend gets married next year, your records tell you what they gave you

-- Insurance records โ High-value jewellery or items received as gifts need documentation
+- Insurance records — High-value jewellery or items need documentation

-- Multi-currency clarity โ NRI relatives or international guests may give in different currencies
+- Multi-currency clarity — International guests may give in different currencies

 What to Record for Each Gift